 Cousin has received international awards for its conservation and ecotourism efforts by Conde Nast Traveler and Bristish Airways.

 Cousin Island attracts some 10,000 visitors a year and also caters for educational groups and locals.
 Travel agencies are responsible for organizing the transfer of foreign visitors to Cousin Island where they are then transferred to the Cousin boat, a measure implemented to prevent the accidental introduction of pests onto the Reserve.

 The island is open to visitors five days a week (Monday to Friday), between 10:00 a.m. and midday, and there is no overnight accommodation.
-Visitors pay an entry fee of SR 500.
-As of the 3rd June 2019 the Special Reserve tourist user fee, will increase from SCR 500 to SCR 600 for all non-residents including children.
-Learn more here
+Visitors pay an entry fee of SCR 600 for all non-residents including children and SCR 300 for residents.

-Locals or educational groups should contact the Nature Seychelles office on Mahe for details regarding transfer from Praslin Island to Cousin Island.
-Entry to residents is free.
+Locals or educational groups should contact the Nature Seychelles office on Mahe for details regarding the transfer from Praslin Island to Cousin Island.

 Fauna and flora

 Despite its small size, Cousin boasts a number of species and habitats.
 The plateau forest is characterized by mapou Pisonia grandis, Indian mulberry Morinda citrifolia and bwa sousouri Ochrosia

 oppositifolia where many of the landbirds can be seen.
 There are wetlands where fresh water attracts dragonflies and moorhens; the hill creates ideal nesting sites for shearwaters and bridled terns; on the seashore crabs and shorebirds abound.
 The coastal vegetation comprises casuarinas Casuarina equisetifolia, vouloutye scaevola sericea and bwa matlo suriana maritime that help in coastal protection as well as providing habitats.